droid-php/droid/README.md

 At the top level, you define the "targets".
 When you run droid, you always pass a target name.
 It uses target name "default" if none is specified.

-For each target, you can define a set of "steps".
-Each step has a command name (for example "core:echo") and a list of arguments for that command.
+For each target, you can define a set of "tasks".
+Each task has a command name (for example "core:echo") and a list of arguments for that command.

 ## Running droid